jdauble/project_template/README.md

 Bean, A. M., Ferro, L. S., Vissoci, J. R. N., Rivero, T., & Groth-Marnat, G. (2016).
 The emerging adolescent World of Warcraft video gamer: A five factor exploratory profile model.
 Entertainment Computing, 17, 45-54.

+Ferro, L. (2016).
+Projekt.
+ID: investigating how game elements and mechanics can be aligned to players preferences.

 Sapach, S. C. (2015).
 The WoW Factor: A Virtual Ethnographic Study of Sacred Things and Rituals in World of Warcraft.

 Bean, A. M. (2015).
 Video gamers' personas: A five factor study exploring personality elements of the video gamer.
 Pacifica Graduate Institute.